taylaninan/OpenGLDotNet/README.md

-# OpenGLDotNet v1.1.0
+# OpenGLDotNet v1.1.1
 # C# Language Bindings for OpenGL 4.5

 OpenGL DotNet is a set of libraries and wrappers especially written for C# in order to make 3D OpenGL programming much easier.
 It is a base consisting of several libraries; on top of these libraries you can build your own 3D game engine and/or make much simpler 3D demos.

-OpenGL DotNet supports OpenGL version up to 4.5 (latest version as of March 2016), and over 605+ OpenGL extensions.
+OpenGL DotNet supports OpenGL version up to 4.5 (latest version as of April 2016), and over 610+ OpenGL extensions.

 OpenGL DotNet consists of several C# classes, C# libraries and C# wrappers for existing projects written in C/C++.
 It is completely written from scratch in over 3 months with OpenGL in mind with extensive research and painfully attention given to the details.
 As far as I know it is the first C# project for OpenGL, which supports over 610+ extensions.
 Technically you can write Battle Field 4 (or 5) with that much features in C#, but the C#’s performance can suffer compared to pure C/C++ implementations.
 The main goal of this project is to help you get started quickly with OpenGL programming with a feature-rich, robust, clean framework.